List of Halo characters: Avery Johnson

 Avery Junior Johnson is a Marine sergeant major who leads human forces throughout the Halo series.
 The character is voiced by David Scully.
 Johnson and a few other Marines survive the destruction of Installation 04 and are rescued by Cortana and the Master Chief during the novel Halo: First Strike.
 Johnson plays a larger role in Halo 2, joining forces with the Arbiter to stop Tartarus from activating Installation 05.
-In Halo 3, the Covenant attempt to use him to activate the Halo Array, but are foiled; when the Master Chief decides to activate the local Halo to stop the Flood infestation, the Forerunner construct 343 Guilty Spark kills him to prevent it.
+In Halo 3, the Covenant attempt to use him to activate the Halo Array, but are foiled; when the Master Chief decides to activate the local Halo to stop the Flood infestation, the Forerunner construct 343 Guilty Spark kills Johnson to prevent it.
 Johnson is featured in The Halo Graphic Novel story, "Breaking Quarantine," and a main character in the 2007 novel Halo: Contact Harvest.
+Johnson is also featured in the real time strategy game Halo Wars 2, as a playable leader for the UNSC.

 In many ways similar to the stereotype of charismatic black Marines found in other science fiction (such as Sergeant Apone in Aliens whom Johnson was partially based on), some critics found Johnson a flat character.
 Joseph Staten admitted that Johnson was static in Halo: Combat Evolved, and that despite the character's potential, "he sort of inherited those caricature aspects [from Halo]."
 Contact Harvest was a chance "to do right" by the character.
 Luke Cuddy identified Johnson's character arc as closely tied to the series' themes of struggle and sacrifice.

 He has been included in critic lists of the best black video game characters.

 Jacob Keyes

 Captain Jacob Keyes (voiced by Pete Stacker) is a captain in the UNSC who appears in Halo: Reach, Halo: Combat Evolved, Halo: The Flood, Halo: The Cole Protocol, and Halo: The Fall of Reach.
 His first chronological appearance is in The Fall of Reach, where, as a young Lieutenant, he accompanies Dr. Catherine Halsey on her mission to screen possible SPARTAN-II Project subjects.
 During battle with the Covenant over the planet Sigma Octanus IV, Keyes became known for his complicated and unorthodox maneuver which allowed him to win against impossible odds.
-Keyes leads his ship the Pillar of Autumn to Halo in Combat Evolved.
+Keyes leads his ship the Pillar of Autumn to Alpha Halo in Combat Evolved.
 There, Keyes leads a guerrilla insurgency against the Covenant.
 Captured and assimilated by the parasitic Flood, he is mercifully killed by the Master Chief, who takes Keyes' neural implants to control the ship.
 Danny Sapani portrays a markedly different iteration of Keyes in the television series.